 Glossary of Terms

-- Complements – goods that go together and therefore when price of good one increases (decreases), the demand for its complement decreases (increases).
+- Complements – goods that go together and therefore when the price of good one increases (decreases), the demand for its complement decreases (increases).

 - Demand – a term in economics that explains consumers’ wants and how they respond to price changes.